finos/technical-oversight-committee/voting.md

 - Engaged, and active - committing time to both formal meetings and various other activities.
 They should actively engage with FINOS Projects.
 - Knowledgeable and professional
-- ~Able to leverage their organisation~ Active advocates for FINOS
+- Active advocates for FINOS
 - Neutral - first-and-foremost representing the needs of the members
 - Be present - at a minimum they are expected to prioritise and attend the TOC meetings.
 - Serve a 2 year term on the TOC